 Straight-line depreciation is used when determining the useful life of the following:

 New building construction is capitalized by building components and grouped into three general components of a building.

 - Building Shell (including construction and design costs)

 - Building Services Systems (e.g., elevators, HVAC, plumbing system, heating and air-conditioning system)

 - Fixed Equipment/Fixtures (e.g., sterilizers, casework, fume hoods)

 The same depreciation methods are used at Michigan Tech for F&A purposes and financial statements.
-Beginning in FY01, upon occupation of new construction, component analysis is completed by the Facilities project engineer.
+Upon occupation of new construction, component analysis is completed by the Facilities project engineer.
 The useful life of each component is as follows:

 During the design phase of the project, the architect must furnish the University with an estimate broken down into the major architectural, mechanical, electrical divisions, site, furnishings, equipment, and professional fees.
 The state-required contingencies are also included.
 This estimate is updated until the project is out to bid.